Raphael-GC/byu-codes/web-and-computer-programming/cse-110/week-6/README.md

 #### 💡🤯 What did I learn this week?

->About working with files in Python, I needed to change the usual syntax and use the slash in the address instead of the backslash - default in Windows addresses
+>About working with files in Python, I needed to change the usual syntax and use the slash in the address instead of the backslash - default in Windows addresses.
+>I learned that in Python we can include an IF statement within the FOR declaration.
+And all this by assigning the result of this "filter" to a new list.

 <br>